-In general, there is no meaningful conversion from the pointed-to type to a pointer type
+In general, there exists no implicit conversion from a pointed-to type (e.g. int) to its pointer type (e.g. int)

-- In order to obtain a pointer to an object, the built-in unary address-of operator & has to be used - Given an object a, &a returns a pointer to the object - The cv-qualification of a is retained
+- In order to obtain a pointer to an object, the built-in unary address-of operator & has to be used - Given an Ivalue expression a, &a returns a pointer to the value of the expression - The cv-gualification of a is retained